marcsolanadal/ai-engineering/notes/fleeting.md

 ## Glossary of concepts

 - *token*: Basic unit of a LLM
-- *tokenization*: The proccess of breaking the original text into tokens.
+- *tokenization*: The process of breaking the original text into tokens.
 An average token is 3/4 the size of a word.
 - *masked language model*: Trained to predict missing tokens before and after the missing tokens.
 I.e. "My favorite ___ is blue" should predict the missing word is color.
 They're commonly used for non-generative tasks such as sentiment analysis or code debugging.
-- *autoregressive language model*: Trained to predict the nect work in a sequence.
+- *autoregressive language model*: Trained to predict the next work in a sequence.
 - *supervised learning*: ML algorithms trained on labeled data.
 - *self-supervised learning*: ML algorithms infer labels for the input data.
 - *unsupervised learning*: The algorithm don't need labels at all.